MockQL - GraphQL Mock Data Generator for VS Code

 - Mock generation error: Check your GraphQL schema for syntax errors

-- Performance issues with large schemas: Use the performance tips above or consider splitting your schema
+- Performance issues: Use the performance tips above or split your schema

 - Enable developer mode: Set